Discover our villas

 Discover authentic landscapes on the Costa Brava

 Nestling between the sea and the foothills of the Pyrenees in northeast Spain, the Costa Brava is a holiday destination that appeals for its diversity.
 Whether you're passionate about culture, gastronomy or simply looking for idyllic scenery, the Costa Brava has plenty of opportunities to feed your desires.
 Together, medieval villages, heavenly beaches, secret coves along the wild coast, and the artistic influence of Salvador Dalí offer an unforgettable experience.
+For those planning to explore its beaches, villages and landscapes, staying in one of our villas on the Costa Brava offers an ideal base to discover the region.

 Popular beaches and seaside resorts